-Extrapolation of model test results to the full-scale will require some empirical correction methods taking into consideration the correlation allowance in order to make up for the modelling deficiencies of the small scale model test.
-Due to relatively early stage of development of the methodology for scale model tests of offshore wind turbines and different testing methods being in use, feedback from full scale devices should be used to elaborate empirical corrections specific for device type and testing method in order to make up for the modelling deficiencies in the small scale model test.
+Extrapolation of model test results to the full-scale will require some empirical correction methods, taking into consideration the correlation allowance in order to make up for the modelling deficiencies of the small scale model test.
+Due to the relatively early stage of development of the methodology for scale model tests of offshore wind turbines, and different testing methods being in use, feedback from full scale devices should be used to elaborate empirical corrections, specific for device type and testing method, in order to make up for the modelling deficiencies in the small scale model test.

-3.3.2 Presentation of Results
+4.3.2 Presentation of Results

 The following provides a recommended outline of a generic test procedure and report.
-An actual test procedure is likely to consist of a sub-set of these elements, and may vary dependent on the test purpose and device type.
+An actual test procedure is likely to consist of a subset of these elements, and may vary dependent on the test purpose and device type.

-a) Purpose of the Test
+- a) Purpose of the Test

-b) Facility Characterization
+- b) Facility Characterization

-- i) No-model baseline performance - ii) Facility dimensions and model size capacity - iii) Operating ranges and test capabilities c) Model & Installation d) Measurement Systems e) Types of Measurements
+- i) No-model baseline performance

+- ii) Facility dimensions and model size capacity

+- iii) Operating ranges and test capabilities

+- c) Model & Installation

 - i) Model Scale

+- ii) Model dimensions

+- iii) Model mass and inertia properties

-- ii) Model Complexity simplified, system, component
+- iv) Model Complexity simplified, system, component

-- iii) Model function/operation
+- v) Model function/operation

-- iv) Model installation: Mooring, Foundation and constraints
+- vi) Model installation: Mooring, Foundation and constraints

-- v) Model Measurements / calibration
+- vii) Model Measurements / calibration

+- d) Measurement Systems

-- i) Purpose of the measurements and required performance/accuracy - ii) Instrumentation Type: Invasive / non-invasive; embedded / freefield; Steady / dynamic; Operational characteristics and requirements - iii) Resolution Spatial and temporal - iv) Calibration requirements
+- i) Purpose of the measurements and required performance/accuracy

+- ii) Instrumentation Type: Invasive / noninvasive; embedded / free-field; Steady / dynamic; Operational characteristics and requirements

+- iii) Resolution Spatial and temporal

+- iv) Calibration requirements

+e) Types of Measurements

 - i) Model motion and deformation

 - ii) Flow field measurements

 - iii) RNA measurements

 - iv) Environmental measurements

 - f) Test Matrix

+- i) Test parameters and conditions Scaling parameters (Fr, Re, etc.), operating conditions

+- ii) Measurement Locations

+- iii) Recommended practices